tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 ### 20200630
 #### New features
-- Supported using `NOWAIT` and `SKIP LOCKED` in `SELECT FOR UPDATE/SHARE` statements.
+- Supported `NOWAIT` and `SKIP LOCKED` in `SELECT FOR UPDATE/SHARE` statements.
 - Supported large transaction optimization, which can solve such problems as source-replica delay and backup failures caused by large transactions.
-- Optimized audit performance: Async audit is supported.
+- Optimized audit performance: async audit is supported.

 #### Bug fixes
 - Fixed the overflow of the `digest_add_token` function.